 Time Square is where you’ll see all New York’s neon lights, glam, and perhaps its slightly seedier side.
 As a photographer, all the neon signs hold obvious appeal.

-You’ll need to be in Time Square from blue hour to capture this signs at their best.
-A combination of techniques like long exposure, and zoom burst will be interesting to experiment with here.
+You’ll need to be in Time Square from blue hour to capture these signs at their best.
+A combination of techniques like long exposure and zoom burst will be interesting to experiment with here.